SUNY Oneonta Art Department Internships

 - Interns are responsible for contacting the Art Department Coordinator at mid-term and at the end of the semester

 - At the conclusion of the internship a letter of recommendation must be written by your agency supervisor describing the nature of your duties at the agency, your performance and must verify the number of hours worked.
-The original signed copy will be returned to you, a copy will remain in the Art Departments Internship Coordinator‘s file.
-Letters of recommendation must be personally signed therefore no e-mail letters will be accepted.
+This must be an official letter on the agency's letterhead, and it must include the site supervisor's signature.
+The site supervisor must email this letter as an attachment to the Internship Coordintor, and must provide a printed copy to both the Internship Coordinator and the Intern.

 - Before you receive your grade all journals, logs, work samples and letters of recommendation must be submitted to the Art Departments Internship Coordinator.
 This must be done on or before the last week of regularly scheduled college classes.